microsoft/PubSec-Info-Assistant/docs/deployment/considerations_production.md

 ## Document Ingestion Limitations

 **Consideration:** This accelerator uses Azure Document Intelligence for PDF's and Unstructured.io for document processing.
 These tools have their own limitations when it comes to document sizes it can handle.
-The page limit for PDFs on Document Intelligence in Azure is 2000 pages.
-However, with a free tier subscription, only the first two pages are processed.
-The maximum document size to process with Azure AI Document Intelligence must not exceed 20 MB.
-The file size for analyzing documents must be less than 500 MB for paid (S0) tier and 4 MB for free (F0) tier.
-Learn more [here](https://learn.microsoft.com/en-us/legal/cognitive-services/document-intelligence/characteristics-and-limitations).
+The page limit and document size limits for PDFs on Document Intelligence can vary by subscription tier.
+Learn more about Document Intelligence [here](https://learn.microsoft.com/en-us/legal/cognitive-services/document-intelligence/characteristics-and-limitations).

 More info on unstructured.io for other supported document types can be found [here](https://unstructured-io.github.io/unstructured/introduction.html).